ktaylor63/southeast/site/content/news/public-meetings-scheduled-for-expansion-of-the-acquisition-boundaries-of-chickasaw-and-lower-hatchie-national-wildlife-refuges.md

 ---
-title: 'Public Meetings Scheduled for Expansion of the Acquisition Boundaries of Chickasaw and Lower Hatchie National Wildlife Refuges'
+title: 'Public meetings scheduled for expansion of the acquisition boundaries of Chickasaw and Lower Hatchie National Wildlife Refuges'
 date: '2014-04-25'
 hero:
     name: lower-hatchie-mississippi-river.jpg